spdx/spdx-3-model/model/Licensing/Licensing.md

     different File (e.g., comment at top of File if it is not within the Snippet, LICENSE file in the top directory of a repository)

-A declaredLicense relationship to a NoneLicense indicates that the corresponding Package, File or Snippet contains no license information whatsoever.
+A declaredLicense relationship to NoneLicense indicates that the corresponding Package, File or Snippet contains no license information whatsoever.

-A declaredLicense relationship to a NoAssertionLicense indicates that one of the following applies:
+A declaredLicense relationship to NoAssertionLicense indicates that one of the following applies:
 * the SPDX data creator has attempted to but cannot reach a reasonable objective determination;